 Designing a Global Measurement Infrastructure to Improve Internet Security (GMI3S)

-We propose a project to design and prototype a distributed but integrated infrastructure to measure the Internet, with the objective of improving Internet infrastructure security.
+We propose to design and prototype a distributed, integrated infrastructure to measure the Internet, with the objective of improving Internet infrastructure security.

 Work done in collaboration with subcontractors at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) and University of Oregon Network Startup Resource Center (NSRC).

 Funding source: OAC-2131987 Period of performance: October 1, 2021 - September 30, 2024.